-Each spring, the Headmaster, Assistant Headmaster, and a committee of secondary teachers and staff select the senior class valedictorian and salutatorian (the first salutatorian will be chosen in the spring of 2006).
-In order to determine the senior(s) who can best represent and articulate the goals and vision of The Oaks students, the committee evaluates the senior students based on the following criteria (in order of priority): Spiritual testimony, academic performance, extracurricular activities, and honors received.
+Each spring, the Headmaster conducts a meeting of the Logic and Rhetoric teachers to select the senior class valedictorian and salutatorian.
+In order to determine the senior(s) who can best represent and articulate the goals and vision of The Oaks students, the Logic and Rhetoric teachers evaluate the senior students based on the following criteria (in order of priority): Spiritual testimony, academic performance, extracurricular activities, and honors received.
 To be eligible to receive this award, a student must have attended The Oaks for more than two years and have a cumulative grade point average of 3.5 or higher.